nerium-data/nerium/README.md

 ### Metadata

-Query files can optionally include a [YAML](http://yaml.org/) metadata block.
+Query files can optionally include a [YAML](http://yaml.org/) metadata frontmatter block.
 The use of a special comment for metadata allows for the SQL file to be used as-is in other SQL clients.
 To add this metadata, create a multiline comment surrounded by `\* ... */` markers, and within this comment, surround the YAML document with standard triple-dashed lines, as in this example:

 ```sql
 /*